Dire warnings from health officials as coronavirus runs wild in Washington: ‘Any in-person gathering is risky’

 “If we had a dashboard, every light would be blinking red and every warning buzzer would be going off,” said Snohomish County Executive Dave Somers, saying that the county was headed “into uncharted territory” and that the third wave appeared to be “the largest yet.”

-The COVID-19 case rate in Snohomish County is 187.7 per 100,000 people over a two-week period, more than four times the rate just two months ago.
-Somers said interactions at home, among family and friends, were most likely responsible for the uptick in cases.
+The coronavirus case rate in Snohomish County is 187.7 per 100,000 people over a two-week period, more than four times the rate just two months ago.
+Somers said interactions at home, among family and friends, were most likely responsible for the uptick.

 Snohomish County health officer Dr. Chris Spitters said several long-term care facilities in the county were reporting outbreaks.
 He said rising hospitalizations could soon threaten hospitals’ capacity to provide care if the trend doesn’t change.